AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 ```
   var cell = table.getCell(0,1);  // Get first row in second column
-  cell.fill('gold');              // Set gold color as a background for the cell
+  cell.fill('#E0E43A');           // Set gold color as a background for the cell
 ```

 ### Border